kewh/echoCMS/README.md

 Each **item** can be assigned to a `topic` and/or a `subtopic`, and can have multiple `tags`.
 These can then be used to retrieve individual items and/or groups of associated items.

-* `topics` and `subtopics` can be picked from dropdown lists, which can be configured by Admin or, if configured to be updatable, added on the user input page.

-* `tags` multiple tags can be entered on the user input page.
-Tag values are not set by the configuration but are entered on the user input page and, once entered, are available for subsequent items in a dropdown list.

->Note that `topics` and `subtopics` can be used as you wish - for example topics could be aligned to your page names, subtopics could be HTML5 Semantic Elements or aligned to business entities (e.g. people, project, product, etc)...
+Topics and subtopics can be used as you wish - for example topics could be aligned to your page names, subtopics could be HTML5 Semantic Elements or aligned to business entities (e.g. people, project, product, etc)...

->Note also that, in order to keep things flexible, no content is mandatory.
-Leave fields blank if you do not need them for selection, display or sequencing.
+## Images
+Multiple images can be uploaded for each item.
+They are generated as web opitimised images in multiple aspect ratios each of which can be individually cropped.
+The configuration will determine which aspect ratios are generated, plus their dimensions and size.

+The main aspect ratios are `landscape`, `portrait`, `panorama` and `square`.

+For each image one of the main 4 aspect ratios can be selected as the `prime aspect ratio` for use, for example in slideshows, to display the most appropriate format for each image.
+The `collage` image, if configured, is generated from the first 1 to 4 images of an item.

 ## Content input
-Content data for each item can also be input on the user input page.
+From the main menu, new items can be created and existing items edited using the same format input page.

+* `status` of the item is shown at the top left of the input page.
+The status can be updated using the **save draft**, **publish** and **take offline** buttons.
+The **publish**  process is where the images are created for the website and may take some time depending on the number of images the item has and also on the number and the configured aspect ratios and sizes.

 * `date` defaults to the current date but can be updated.
 It is made available for display in several formats but also determines the sequencing of items, even if not displayed.

+* `topics` and `subtopics` can be picked from dropdown lists, which can be defined in the configuration or, if configured to be updatable, added on the user input page.

+* `tags` multiple tags can be entered on the user input page.
+Tag values are not set by the configuration but are entered on the user input page and, once entered, are available for subsequent items in a dropdown list.

 * `heading` and `caption` are plain text and can be formatted and used in your code as required.